lemrey/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 Overview
 ********

-When connected, the sample forwards any data received on the RX pin of the UART 0 peripheral to the Bluetooth LE unit.
+When connected, the sample forwards any data received on the RX pin of the UART peripheral to the Bluetooth LE unit.
-On Nordic Semiconductor's development kits, the UART 0 peripheral is typically gated through the SEGGER chip to a USB CDC virtual serial port.
+On Nordic Semiconductor's development kits, the UART peripheral is typically gated through the SEGGER chip to a USB CDC virtual serial port.

+The default UART peripheral varies depending on development kit used:

+   * For development kits based on the nRF52 and nRF53 Series, UART 0 is used.
+   * For the nRF54H20 PDK, UART 136 is used.
+   * For the nRF54L15 PDK, UART 30 is used.

-Any data sent from the Bluetooth LE unit is sent out of the UART 0 peripheral's TX pin.
+Any data sent from the Bluetooth LE unit is sent out through the UART peripheral's TX pin.

 .. note::
    Thingy:53 uses the second instance of USB CDC ACM class instead of UART 0, because it has no built-in SEGGER chip that could be used to gate UART 0.